Latch Ford

 Initially Big Local workers and activities were based in St Margaret’s Community Hub.
 The partnership invested in improving its kitchen and café, expanded its capacity for community events and created a space that was more easily accessed by community groups.

-A long-term lease at St Margaret’s could not be secured, so the partnership moved their base to Westy Community Centre.
+However, a long-term lease at St Margaret’s could not be secured, so the partnership moved their base to Westy Community Centre.
 Though less centrally located within the Big Local area, it was surrounded by parkland which had been improved in collaboration with Warrington Borough Council and utilising Big Local funds.
 Latch Ford Big Local invested £40,000, which enabled them to lever in £400,000 investment from the council through their positive working relationship.
-Improvements to the park included better paths, cycleways, sports pitches, lighting and CCTV.
+Improvements to the park included better paths, cycle ways, three new sports pitches (two full-size and one training), new outdoor gym facilities, lighting and CCTV.
+As a result of these improvements, the park then met the standards required for use for league football, sports, and other activities.
+Residents also reported that the works made the park feel safer.
+A Grand Reopening’ was held in 2019, which was attended by Friends of Westy Park and the Mayor of Warrington.

 In the final years of Big Local, the Westy Centre played a central role in hosting the groups and activities working towards the partnership’s broader aims, in particular mental health, connection with each other and sense of wellbeing.
 Activities such as Mindful Monday’, Paint with Paul’, and Cuppa Café’ sessions brought a range of residents together to learn new creative skills.
 The partnership felt that this combination of improving the centre, making it safer, and promoting a range of activities resulted in more local people using it.